lukosejoseph007/Fiovana/docs/INCIDENT_RESPONSE.md

 # Incident Response Procedures

 ## Overview
-This document outlines the incident response procedures for security events and system failures in the Proxemic application.
+This document outlines the incident response procedures for security events and system failures in the Fiovana application.

 ## Incident Classification